 Even if it were proven beyond a shadow of a doubt that Roundup is safe as water, I still wouldn’t shell out the high price for the stuff.
 I kill weeds like crazy with kitchen pantry items that are really cheap and non-toxic: white vinegar, ordinary table salt, and dishwashing liquid.

-Table salt.
-Use the cheapest kind of salt you can find in the supermarket—not sea salt, rock salt, Epsom salts (not even close to table salt, trust me on that) or anything fancy.
-Just cheap iodized or un-iodized generic salt also known as sodium chloride (NaCl).
+Use the table salt you can find in the supermarket.
+DO NOT USE sea salt or rock salt, Epsom Salts* (not even close to table salt, Epsom salts has a completely different chemical makeup, trust me on that) or anything fancy.
+DO USE cheap iodized or un-iodized generic salt also known as sodium chloride (NaCl).

 Pick a hot, dry day to spray weeds until saturated, and they will wilt and shrivel up within hours.
 Be careful to not spray anything you want to live.
 However, do not worry about the vinegar killing anything below the soil.
 Because vinegar will not harm the soil, you can safely replant the area once the weeds have died.

 These homemade weed killer recipes are not only cheap, both are completely non-toxic to humans and animals.
-In fact, except for the soap (not toxic, but not very tasty), you could have fun with the family tonight when you tell them you made the salad vinaigrette using 3 parts olive oil to 1 part weed killer!
+In fact, except for the soap (not toxic, but not very tasty), these are ingredients many of us use to cook with.